nestornav/ml_pipeline/README.md

 # ML pipeline

-This little project try to show up an end-to-end machine learing pipeline.
+This little project try to show up an end-to-end machine learning pipeline.
+Try to show up a macro view of a machine learning project, not just focused in the model exploration and generation.
-Machine learning are colofull and depends on the companies, project size and so on.
-However in this humble project I created at least the common parts.
+Machine learning projects are colorful and depends on the companies, project size and so on.
+However in this humble project I created at least the common parts you will facing up.
+This pipeline isn't integrated into a specific platform such as Airflow.
+The solution are isolated files, that can be then extrapolated to a DAG for Airflow for example later.

 ## Installation